swillasnomads/Blog/content/posts/May12-16_NZ_S3.md

 {{< figure src="/img/May12-16/sam_summit.jpg" >}}
 &nbsp;

 I had this idea in my head of New Zealand, massive blue lakes surrounded by jutting mountains, and nature for as far as the eye can see.
-I thought I would see it in Milford Sound, but Milford was another kind of beauty (in all honesty, I was a little disappointed - crazy what expectations can do for your enjoyment of something objectively spectacular).
+I thought I would see it in Milford Sound, but Milford was another kind of beauty (in all honesty, I was a little disappointed with Milford - crazy what expectations can do for your enjoyment of something objectively spectacular).

 {{< figure src="/img/May12-16/sam_will_viewpoint.jpg" >}}
 &nbsp;

-All this to say, Roy’s Peak delivered my fancible image of New Zealand in spades.
+All this to say, Roy’s Peak delivered on my fanciable image of New Zealand in spades.
 Will and I listened to podcasts on our grueling walk up, danced to tunes, crossed cows and lots of cow dung, and as is typical of our adventures, had the tippy top to us alone for a 45min lunch (of cheese, broken crackers, an unsliced cucumber and carrot and some nuts).

 {{< carousel title="" >}}
 &nbsp;